Scott Dunn travel photos D1F

 by Annie Asistio

-“Ultra-luxury is all about personalisation.
-I had the opportunity to stay at Chiva-Som in Thailand, and the staff knew my name immediately.
-They have a very robust customer relationship management and are aware of your preferences, including dietary requirements—whether you’re lactose intolerant or otherwise,” Chan said.
+She adds about her recent experience at Chiva-Som in Thailand: “The staff knew my name immediately.
+They have a very robust customer relationship management and are aware of your preferences, including dietary requirements—whether you’re lactose intolerant or otherwise.”

 The new priorities defining ultra-luxury travel

-As UHNW guests become increasingly discerning about how and where they spend their vacation time—whether in a five-star hotel with a Michelin-starred restaurant or an idyllic safari lodge just moments away from the vast plains where wildlife roam freely—Yap noted that two factors now sit at the heart of their travel decisions: a sense of privacy and true exclusivity.
+As UHNW guests become increasingly discerning about how and where they spend their vacation time, Yap noted that two factors now sit at the heart of their travel decisions: a sense of privacy and true exclusivity.

-Yap said that there is a real desire for guests to get away from the crowds, that is why many travellers are now looking for private villas, property bookouts or expansive natural settings where they can press pause from the hustle and bustle of the city.
+There is a real desire for guests to get away from the crowds, which is why many travellers are now looking for private villas, property bookouts or expansive natural settings where they can press pause from the hustle and bustle of the city.

-She added: “When it comes to exclusivity, our guests gravitate toward experiences that aren’t usually available to the general public.
+She added: “Our guests tend to gravitate toward experiences that aren’t usually available to the general public.
 Some examples of this include the recent launch of andBeyond’s new red panda and tiger tracking expedition along the India-Nepal border, as well as the restored Oberoi Rajgarh Palace, which offers uncrowded tiger safaris in Panna National Park.”

 Beyond the appeal of privacy and tailored experiences, Yap also noted that “responsible tourism” is emerging as a key priority for many travellers and is no longer just an optional consideration.
 An example of this is the increasing demand for ethical wildlife encounters in South Africa, where tourists are able to witness and explore the natural habitats of exotic animals respectfully and from a distance.